 A manufacturing dashboard helps to monitor the most important production KPIs in one central point of access.
 It enables manufacturers to track and optimise the production quality and is a valuable analytics tool to manage all related manufacturing costs efficiently.

-In the manufacturing industry, we juggle with a plethora of data that can make or break the company, hence the need for understanding and using them to their full potential through monitoring manufacturing KPIs for a modern management process.
+In the manufacturing industry, we juggle with a plethora of data that can make or break the organisation, hence the need for understanding and using them to their full potential through monitoring manufacturing KPIs for a modern management process.
 Real-time, automated online data analysis becomes a necessity since the need to generate actionable insights is required – yesterday.
 That’s why utilising modern manufacturing analytics will enable you to focus on establishing an optimised process between the production, finances, quality, and other critical elements of the industry.

-Production Dashboard - Production Quality Dashboard - Manufacturing Cost Management Dashboard - Manufacturing KPI Dashboard
+Production Dashboard - Production Quality Dashboard - Manufacturing Cost Management Dashboard - Manufacturing KPI Dashboard - Daily OOE Dashboard

 Knowing your overall production volume is the first thing.
 That way, you have an idea of what your active machines are dealing with on a daily, weekly, monthly or annual basis.
-This is a good thing to compare the production to previous similar periods and spot the differences, analyse them and try to understand the why behind it: a lack of maintenance leading to breakdowns, an under-equipment leading to under-production, an overloaded staff that makes more mistakes?
+This is a good metric to compare to with previous or similar periods and spot the differences, analyse them and try to understand the why behind it: a lack of maintenance leading to breakdowns, an under-equipment leading to under-production, an overloaded staff that makes more mistakes?
 This is the starting point of your analytics process.
-Parallelising that production volume to the quantity ordered is another interesting move: you can see if you manage to keep up with the flow, or if your business is totally overflowed and has a hard time facing that demand.
+Parallelising that production volume to the quantity ordered is another interesting move: you can see if you manage to keep up with the flow, or if your factory is totally overflowed and has a hard time facing that demand.
 That will directly impact your overall sales revenue generated.

 When it comes to this production dashboard, you need to know about your equipment.
 What they produce over time will let you know the importance of each of them, so that you can take extra care of the most productive ones.
 But let’s not be mistaken: every machine needs maintenance and care, even if it contributes to a small percentage of your production.
 In assessing this, you will also be aware of your assets, and that will help you in evaluating later the return on asset.
 In essence, it’s important to keep your production dashboard system clear so that you deal with fewer issues later.